No longer the preserve of the whiz kid or hacker, VPNs are becoming more and more commonplace around the world.

 ExpressVPN vs NordVPN: Performance

-Now onto something that you’ll notice day-to-day.
+Now onto something that you may notice day-to-day.
 The performance of a VPN is crucial – if your connection is reduced to a crawl, there’s not much point in being connected at all.

 When connecting to farther-flung servers both services did well, but also experienced some very slow connections.
-However, ExpressVPN again proved to be a little more reliable and just has its nose ahead in a footrace - you can head straight to Express's site to sign up.
+However, ExpressVPN proved to be a little more reliable and just has its nose ahead in a footrace.

 ExpressVPN vs NordVPN: Streaming